dandisy/elorest/README.md

     - create your classes inherit or implement from the Elorest artifacts
     - override or create new methods
     - register your route

+### Notes

+    add header Accept: application/json in request

+### Refs

+    - 201	New resource has been created successfully
+    - 400	Bad request (something wrong with URL or parameters)
+    - 401	Not authorized (not logged in)
+    - 403	Logged in but access to requested area is forbidden
+    - 404	Not Found (page or other resource doesn’t exist)
+    - 410	Resource not avalibale
+    - 422	Unprocessable Entity (validation failed)
+    - 500	General server error